-The syntax of ehr_path is described in the section on Paths in The openEHR EHR Reference Model DV_EHR_URIs are used as the mechanism for all referencing in the EHR, ensuring readability by humans, as well as validity when extracts are transmitted elsewhere: even if the target of a path is not present, the path can be used to locate the missing item on demand.
+The syntax of ehr_path is described in the section on Paths in The openEHR Architecture Overview document.
+DV_EHR_URIs are used as a mechanism for referencing in the EHR, ensuring readability by humans, as well as validity when extracts are transmitted elsewhere: even if the target of a path is not present, the path can be used to locate the missing item on demand.

-Implementation Strategies 11
+11 Implementation Strategies